frederic-perez/AmE-dictionary/data/idioms.md

 __sort out__ __2__ To understand or resolve a problem or conflict.
 A noun or pronoun can be used between “sort” and “out.” _I’ve spent nearly an hour on this math problem, but I still can’t sort it out._
 __sounding board__ A person or group with whom one discusses an idea, plan, or suggestion in order to evaluate its strengths, acceptability, feasibility, practicality, etc. _My friend John and I really know each other’s skills and interests, so whenever one of us has an idea for a new project, we use the other as a sounding board._
 __sour grapes__ Criticism or disparagement of that which one cannot have.
 The phrase originated in one of Aesop’s fables, in which a fox that cannot reach some grapes deems them sour and therefore undesirable. _He always mocks sports cars as being really impractical, but it’s just sour grapes, if you ask me._
+__spare a thought for__ To think about. _You should spare a thought for those who are less fortunate than you._
 __speak of the devil__ _v_ :dart: Mention someone’s name who just then appears.
 __speak up__ __1__ To speak loud enough to be audible: _Speak up—I can’t hear you._ __2__ To speak without fear or hesitation: _You have to speak up if you want something._
 __speak volumes__ :two: To reveal or indicate a great deal about someone or something. _How you react to challenges speaks volumes about your character._